infra-fe/infra-design-icons/packages/icons-svg/docs/ContributionGuide.md

 Make sure that the icon should obey these rules：

-1. The icon should come from [Ant Design official library site](https://www.iconfont.cn/collections/detail?spm=a313x.7781069.1998910419.d9df05512&cid=9402), or be required from the community and be fitted with [the `Ant Design` icon design rules](https://ant.design/docs/spec/icon).
+1. The icon should come from [Infra Design official library site](https://www.iconfont.cn/collections/detail?spm=a313x.7781069.1998910419.d9df05512&cid=9402), or be required from the community and be fitted with [the `Ant Design` icon design rules](https://ant.design/docs/spec/icon).

 2. The icon should have `viewBox` attribute with the value `0 0 1024 1024`.